Succulent Care Guide

 1. Lighting

-Adequate lighting is vital for succulent health.
 These plants thrive in bright, indirect sunlight.
 Place them near a window or outside where they can receive plenty of natural light.
-However, avoid exposing them to direct, harsh sunlight for extended periods, as this can scorch their leaves.
+A north or east-facing windowsill is ideal in most Australian homes, providing strong morning light without the intensity of harsh afternoon sun.
+However, avoid exposing them to direct, harsh sunlight for extended periods, as this can scorch their leaves and cause bleaching or brown patches.

 2. Watering

-Succulents are well-known for their drought-resistant nature.
-The most common mistake in succulent care is overwatering.
 Water your succulents sparingly and allow the soil to dry out completely between watering sessions.
-Water deeply but infrequently, usually every 2-4 weeks depending on factors like the pot size, drainage and humidity levels.
-In winter, water less frequently.
+Water deeply but infrequently, usually every 2 to 4 weeks depending on factors like the pot size, drainage, season, and humidity levels.
+In winter, when succulents enter a period of dormancy and growth slows significantly, water even less frequently, sometimes as rarely as once a month.

 3. Well-Draining Soil Mix